MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 14/03-MiniLab_Enable system assigned managed identity on existing VM.md

 Traditionally, in order to access secured resources under its own identity, a script client would need to:

-- be registered and consented with Azure AD as a confidential/web client application.
+- Be registered and consented with Azure AD as a confidential/web client application.

-- sign in under its service principal, using the app's credentials (which are likely embedded in the script).
+- Sign in under its service principal using the app's credentials (which are likely embedded in the script).

 With managed identities for Azure resources, your script client no longer needs to do either, as it can sign in under the managed identities for Azure resources service principal.

 The following script demonstrates how to:

-1. Sign in to Azure AD under the VM's managed identity for Azure resources service principal
+1. Sign in to Azure AD under the VM's managed identity for Azure resources service principal.

 2. Call an Azure Resource Manager cmdlet to get information about the VM.
 PowerShell takes care of managing token use for you automatically.